john-itcsolutions/cheirrs/README.md

 `git clone --recurse-submodules https://github.com/cyber-republic/elastos-smartweb-service.git`

+Alternatively you could build an image from a running elastos container, say, developed from a debian base-image.

 With the development of the database enabled after we run the docker-compose file (administer and develop at 0.0.0.0:5050 on your Host), the "run.sh" script as defined in the Elastos repo we just cloned needs to be edited.

+You would do this before committing the container as an image.

 Open elastos-smartweb-service/run.sh in an editor and comment out the top lines as shown here: